 - Room temperature note: Don’t leave cashew milk out for long — treat it like any other perishable dairy-free milk.

-Ways to use Cashew Milk
+Ways to use Homemade Cashew Milk

 Cashew milk is a simple recipe foundation — sweeten or flavor it however you like!